What is the Topic Explorer?

 Getting Started with the Topic Explorer

-Enter the topic you are researching into the search field and click, “Search.”
+Enter the topic you are researching into the search field and click the blue search icon.

-We will then display a series of related topics, sorted by relevancy.
+We will then display a word cloud and a series of related topics, sorted by relevancy.

 Each related topic provides sample content, including: